Complete Guide To Enterprise Outbound Email Security

 DES:

-One of the first digital encryption algorithm, DES is now outdated in its original form.
+One of the first digital encryption algorithms, DES is now outdated in its original form.
 Instead, some companies use triple DES, which involves utilising three individual 56 bits DES keys, adding up to a total length of 168 bits.

 RSA: